rhysd/wain/README.md

 1. Allocate memory, table, global variables.
 Initialize stack
 2. Interpret syntax tree nodes pushing/popping values to/from stack

 Currently wain interprets a Wasm syntax tree directly.
-I'm planning to define internal representation which can be interpreted faster.
+I'm planning to define intermediate representation which can be interpreted faster.

 Entrypoint is 'start function' which is defined either